DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

 It provides element-level navigation like `nextElementSibling`, `children` and searching methods like `getElementsByTagName`, `querySelector`.

   A browser supports not only HTML, but also XML and SVG.
-So the `Element` class serves as a base for more specific classes: `SVGElement`, `XMLElement` (we don’t need them here) and `HTMLElement`.
+So the `Element` class serves as a base for more specific classes: `SVGElement`, `XMLElement` (we don't need them here) and `HTMLElement`.

 - Finally, <a href="https://html.spec.whatwg.org/multipage/dom.html#htmlelement">HTMLElement</a> is the basic class for all HTML elements.
-We’ll work with it most of the time.
+We'll work with it most of the time.

 It is inherited by concrete HTML elements: